 If my allocated club requires an Access NI check, what types of Identification will I need to bring?

 As this role involves activity with children and young people, your allocated Homework Club may ask you to complete an Access NI (criminal record) check.
 As part of this process, you will be asked to bring original identification (see page 2 to view acceptable ID) & photocopies to the Induction Training.

 Three documents should be produced in your name; one from Group 1 and two from Group 1 or 2a or 2b.
 At least one document must show your current address.

 If this is not possible, then four documents from Group 2a and 2b should be produced, one of which being a birth certificate issued after the time of birth.
 One document must show your current address.

 If you are having difficulty finding relevant identification, please bring along originals & photocopies of what you feel best meets the list and your allocated club co-ordinator will provide further guidance.

 I would like to become a volunteer with Homework Clubs, however, can’t attend the Induction Training, can I still apply?

-Homework Clubs Induction Training is mandatory and if you cannot attend (1.30-5.15pm 30th January 2019), unfortunately we would be unable to match you to a HC.
-Don’t worry though as there’s another chance to apply at the beginning of Sem 1, next academic year (2019/2020), if you haven’t graduated before then.
+Homework Clubs Induction Training is mandatory and if you cannot attend, unfortunately, we would be unable to match you to an HC.
+Don’t worry though as there’s another chance to apply at the beginning of Sem 1, next academic year (2019/2020) if you haven’t graduated before then.

 What happens if I arrive late to the Homework Clubs Induction Training?